 What is The Brick House Cooperative, anyway?

-Who are the Brick House founders?
+Who runs the Brick House?

 What kind of articles are published at The Brick House?

-It’s a loose confederation; our real common ground is a belief in press freedom and speech rights, and the need to protect them in a fraught world.
-But it would be fair to say that all the Brick Houses’s members care about elevating unusual and rarely-heard voices and concerns.
+It’s a loose confederation; our common ground is a belief in press freedom and speech rights, and the need to protect them in a fraught world.
+But it would be fair to say that all the Brick House’s members care about elevating unusual and rarely-heard voices and concerns.
 We serve a global audience of intelligent readers, interested in history, news, politics, art and culture.

 How much does a subscription cost?